LooseEdward/per-repo/README.md

 # myrepo-per
 Test repo for dual account access

-Possible to include commits locally.
+Possible to include commits locally, and upstream.